astechedu/WebDevOpsTutorial/ansible.basics.md

 Image result for what is ansible
 Ansible is defined as an open-source, cross-platform tool for resource provisioning automation that DevOps professionals popularly use for continuous delivery of software code by taking advantage of an “infrastructure as code” approach.

+**Control node**

+Any host with Ansible installed.
+Ansible control nodes are primarily used to run tasks on managed hosts.
+You can use any machine with Python installed as an Ansible control node.
+However, you cannot use Windows as an Ansible control node.
+Managed nodes: Hosts that you manage using Ansible.

 **Inventory**

 The Ansible inventory file defines the hosts and groups of hosts upon which commands, modules, and tasks in a playbook operate.
 The file can be in one of many formats depending on your Ansible environment and plugins.